The 5 Best Cordless Vacuums of 2026

 1. Best Cordless Vacuum

-Our best cordless vacuum pick in the mid-range category is the Shark Stratos Cordless.
+Our best cordless vacuum pick in the upper mid-range category is the Shark Stratos Cordless.
 Its bulkier twin-roller floorhead and relatively heavy body make it less portable than the Dyson V15 Detect, and its suction motor isn't quite as powerful.
 That said, it has a few advantages beyond a lower price tag.
 Like the Dyson, it features an automatic power adjustment system, allowing it to increase its suction level when passing over an area with a high concentration of debris.
+The HEPA filter keeps allergens and dust out of the air as you vacuum.
 It also features an odor-neutralization system, which is housed in a replaceable cartridge mounted in its floorhead.
-The cartridge emits a laundry detergent-like scent as you clean, though this can quickly become overwhelming if you use the vacuum often.

 Its maximum battery life of about an hour is fairly long for this type of vacuum, but note that it takes almost four hours to recharge, which can be inconvenient during longer cleaning sessions.
-This vacuum's hinged wand allows you to clean under most tables and chairs without bending down too much.
-Unfortunately, its floorhead can also easily get bogged down in thick-pile rugs.
+And unfortunately, this vacuum's floorhead can easily get bogged down in thick-pile rugs.
+Since this is a bagless vacuum, you should also be aware that it'll release a cloud of dust when you empty it.

 4. Best Budget Cordless Vacuum

-The Wyze Cordless Vacuum S is the best cordless model we've tested in the budget range.
+The Wyze Cordless Vacuum S is the best cheap cordless model we've tested.
+While this vacuum's price can fluctuate widely, you can often find it for less than $90 USD.
 Unlike the pricier Tineco PURE ONE S11, this wallet-friendly cordless stick vacuum has no automatic power adjustment feature.
 If that's not a dealbreaker, the Wyze is definitely worth a look.
-It still delivers good debris-pickup performance on bare floors and carpeting and effectively clears away pet hair thanks to its stiff-bristled brushroll.
+It still delivers good debris pickup on bare floors and carpeting, and effectively clears away pet hair thanks to its stiff-bristled brushroll.
 Luckily, you can easily remove the roller to clear out any tangled hair or trapped fur, too.
+The HEPA filter, a surprising feature for a cheap vacuum, works as well as the best cordless vacuum cleaners at keeping allergens out of the air.

-The battery lasts around 45 minutes, which is not only on the longer side for a cordless model in this price range but also equals the pricier Tineco's runtime.
+The battery lasts around 45 minutes in the vacuum's low-power ECO mode, which is not only on the longer side for a cordless model in this price range but also equals the pricier Tineco's runtime.
 However, there's only a crevice tool included.
 Also, the Wyze's thin, plastic chassis feels even more cheaply built than the Tineco's and is prone to scratches.
-This model replaces the discontinued Wyze Cordless Vacuum and has a weaker motor and a lower-capacity battery.
-It doesn't perform quite as well as a result, but it still represents a good budget cordless vacuum.
-Note that retailers have stopped using the 'S' in the model name, so keep in mind that this is a slightly different vacuum than the original.
+You'll also have to contend with the inevitable dust cloud when you empty it, so it's best to do so outdoors or away from living areas.

 Recent Updates